 I hated school.
 Sitting in an office all day sounded like torture.
 I wanted an active job where the time flew by, and I felt, physically, like I’d been working all day.
-What I never considered was the state my dad was in after he retired, before he passed.
+I never considered the state my dad was in after he retired before he passed.

 My dad was a big, strong farm boy type man.
 I used to hang from his biceps as he flexed.
 Sometimes, to make me laugh, he used to curl and bench press me like a weight.
 To me, he was a superhero, indestructible.

 By the time my dad retired, he had to use a walker to get around.
 All that lifting and carrying of heavy items demolished his back.
 When my life got too busy, with a husband and especially after my pregnancy, I could no longer help him around his house.
 My siblings and I hired a nurse for him, which he hated.
 He hated the idea of needing help for things as simple as getting up and sitting down, using the bathroom.